yykids/Log-Crash-Search/en/console-guide.md

 - Logs can be stored at an external OBS.

-1. Visit [AMZ S3 API](https://docs.toast.com/ko/Storage/Object%20Storage/ko/s3-api-guide/#_1) and register/query credential to import access key and secret key.
+1. Visit [AWS S3 API](https://docs.toast.com/ko/Storage/Object%20Storage/ko/s3-api-guide/#_1) and register/query credential to import access key and secret key.
 2. From the **External Log Storage** setting, click **Add**.
 3. Enter data, including access key and secret key.
 4. To save to another OBS, click **Add** and enter information.